scalikejdbc/scalikejdbc/readme.md

 ## Just write SQL

 ScalikeJDBC is a SQL-based DB access library for Scala developers.

-This library just wraps operations using `java.sql.PreparedStatement` internally and provides you easy-to-use APIs.
+This library naturally wraps JDBC APIs and provides you easy-to-use APIs.

 Users do nothing other than writing SQL and mapping from `java.sql.ResultSet` objects to Scala values.

 If you want to create mapper modules easily, also take a look at scalikejdbc-mapper-generator.

 https://github.com/seratch/scalikejdbc/tree/master/scalikejdbc-mapper-generator